Measure L said that initiatives should be placed on general election ballots, not primary or special election ballots.

 The message was clear: important decisions should be made when the most people participate.
 That is in the general election when the public and media are paying attention … and voter turnout is often TWICE as high than in most primary elections.

-One of my opponents claimed to support Measure L in 2016.
+My opponent claimed to support Measure L in 2016.

 But just a few years later, he asked the City Council to put an important ballot measure on the March primary ballot.